It is an antibiotic that fights bacteria in the body. It is used to treat certain infections such as bowel, vaginal, or sexually transmitted diseases.

 Because the pharmacokinetics of Tinidazole in patients with severe renal impairment is not significantly different from that of healthy subjects, it is not necessary to adjust the dose in these patients.

 Patients undergoing hemodialysis:

-If Tinidazole is administered on the same day as before hemodialysis, it is recommended to administer an additional dose of the drug equivalent to half the recommended dose after the end of the hemodialysis .
+Suppose Tinidazole is administered on the same day as before hemodialysis.
+In that case, it is recommended to help with an additional dose of the drug equivalent to half the recommended dose after the hemodialysis.

 There are no data on the pharmacokinetics of Tinidazole in patients with hepatic impairment.
 A reduction in the elimination of Metronidazole (a chemically related drug) has been reported in this population.
-The usual recommended doses of Tinidazole should be administered with caution in patients with hepatic dysfunction.
+The usual recommended doses of Tinidazole should be cautioned in patients with hepatic dysfunction.

-You should not use this medication if you are allergic to Tinidazole or Metronidazole, or if you are in the first 3 months of pregnancy.
+You should not use this medication if you are allergic to Tinidazole or Metronidazole or if you are in the first three months of pregnancy.

-You should not breast-feed a baby while taking Tinidazole.
-However, you can start breastfeeding again 3 days after taking the last dose.
+You should not breastfeed a baby while taking Tinidazole.
+However, you can start breastfeeding three days after taking the last dose.